 In the morning, drive to Arba Minch, stopping to visit the Konso village en route.
 The Konso Cultural Landscape is a 55 square kilometre arid property of stone walled terraces and fortified settlements in the Konso highlands.
 A registered UNESCO World Heritage Site, it constitutes a spectacular example of a living cultural tradition stretching back 21 generations (more than 400 years) that's adapted to its dry hostile environment.

 Konso people are known for their intricately terraced hill sides, fine woven materials and the carved totems in which they decorate their graves.
 At Konso, visit the village of Machekie and the home of the King.

 In the late afternoon, head out on a boat trip over Lake Chamo where you'll find hippos and crocodiles at a close range.
-The place known as “Azo-Gebeya"", meaning Crocodile Market, and it offers one of Africa's most impressive displays of big crocs.
+Visit Azo-Gebeya, meaning Crocodile Market, where you'll find one of Africa's most impressive displays of big crocs.

 As the sun drops behind the horizon, head to Paradise Lodge for overnight.